 Total rates revenue for the year was \$76 million, and revenue from all other sources totalled \$84.5 million.

-General rate revenue increased partially as a result of growth in the District being higher than expected for the year (see Figure 3 on page 23).
+General rate revenue increased partially as a result of growth in the District being higher than expected for the year (see Figure 3).